eslint/rfcs/designs/2022-docs-information-architecture-update/README.md

 ### [REFACTOR SECTION] Maintain ESLint

-- [NEW PAGE] Overview
+- [EXPOSE IN IA] Maintain ESLint section landing page
+  - Repurpose the current section landing page [Maintainer Guide](https://eslint.org/docs/latest/maintainer-guide) to be exposed in the side navigation and with the above content.
   - NOTE: Should be added, but not part of the initial IA project.
 Add in **Phase 5: “Maintain ESLint” documentation update** of the documentation update project.
-  - Alternatively, repurpose the current section landing page[Maintainer Guide](https://eslint.org/docs/latest/maintainer-guide) to be exposed in the side navigation and with the above content.
 - [MOVE PAGE] Architecture
   - Current page: [Architecture](https://eslint.org/docs/latest/developer-guide/architecture/)
   - Note: in a previous conversation with Nicholas, he mentioned to me that this page is pretty out-of date.